Escort (play)

 Escort is a 1942 play by the British writer Patrick Hastings.
 It is a wartime spy thriller about sabotage on a Royal Navy ship.

 It ran for 24 performances at the West End Lyric Theatre between 18 August and 5 September 1942.
 The cast included Thorley Walters, Michael Shepley, John Stuart and Barry Morse.
 It was produced by Basil Dean.

-It was praised by The Spectator, which had recently panned Terrence Rattigan's much more successful Flare Path, as "the best and most convincing spy play" to date.
+It was praised by The Spectator, which had recently panned Terence Rattigan's much more successful Flare Path, as "the best and most convincing spy play" to date.